Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Evaluation

 \subsection{Evaluation Results}

-\Cref{fig:deep_results} visualises the learning curve and performance profile of evaluation returns of all algorithms across all 21 tasks.
-Across all tasks, EMAX improves final evaluation returns of IDQN, VDN, and QMIX, shown in \Cref{fig:norm_returns_all}, by 54\%, 55\%, and 844\%, leading to higher final returns compared to their vanilla baselines in 19, 14, and 19 out of 21 tasks, respectively.
-These results mostly arise from improved sample efficiency for IDQN and VDN, and QMIX-EMAX learning in several hard exploration tasks where QMIX fails to achieve any reward.
-The performance profile in \Cref{fig:deep_profiles} visualises the the distribution of evaluation returns at the end of training across all algorithms and tasks.
-These profiles indicate that EMAX significantly improves the robustness of all algorithms, consistently achieving higher returns.
-We provide learning curves in all individual tasks, normalised evaluation returns for each environment, as well as a table with evaluation returns of final returns in any task in \Cref{app:deep_results}.
+\Cref{fig:emax:ind_deep_results} shows the learning curves of IDQN with and without EMAX in 11 mixed-objective tasks in LBF and RWARE with normalised evaluation returns, and a performance profile at the end of training.
+Across all 11 tasks, EMAX improves final evaluation returns of IDQN by 189\%, with 105\% and 275\% improvement in LBF and RWARE, respectively.
+The performance profile also shows that EMAX significantly improves the robustness of IDQN. \Cref{app:sec:emax:ind_deep_results} provides learning curves in each individual task.

-In LBF, EMAX significantly improves the performance of QMIX whereas minor improvements can be seen for IDQN and VDN.
-Inspecting learning curves in individual tasks (see \cref{app:deep_results}) shows that QMIX fails to achieve any rewards in several LBF tasks with particularly sparse rewards.
-We hypothesise that QMIX, and similarly MAVEN, suffer from the large dimensionality of the joint observation as input to the mixing network which is inefficient to train with the sparse learning signal of these tasks.
-The uncertainty-guided exploration of EMAX seems to alleviate these inefficiencies.
+Following the same evaluation protocol, we evaluate EMAX on top of IDQN, VDN, and QMIX across 21 common-reward tasks. \Cref{fig:emax:coop_deep_results} visualises the learning curve and performance profile of evaluation returns of all algorithms.
+Similar to mixed-objective tasks, EMAX substantially improves final evaluation returns of IDQN, VDN, and QMIX in common-reward tasks, shown in \Cref{fig:emax:norm_returns_all}, by 60\%, 47\%, and 538\%, leading to higher final returns compared to their vanilla baselines in 18, 16, and 20 out of 21 tasks, respectively.
+These results arise from EMAX improving the sample efficiency and learning stability of the vanilla algorithms, as we will show in \Cref{sec:emax:analysis}.
+Additionally, QMIX-EMAX is able to learn effective policies in several hard exploration tasks where QMIX fails to achieve any reward.
+From the performance profile in \Cref{fig:emax:deep_profiles} we also see that algorithms with EMAX achieve higher returns with a higher probability at the end of training.
+We provide normalised evaluation returns for each environment and learning curves in individual tasks in \Cref{app:sec:emax:deep_norm_eval_returns} and \Cref{app:sec:emax:deep_ind_eval_returns}, respectively.

-In BPUSH, a similar trend can be observed with, most notably, VDN-EMAX and QMIX-EMAX learn to solve a BPUSH task with four agents in which no baseline demonstrates any positive rewards (see \Cref{fig:bpush_tiny-4ag-easy}).
-This task requires complex cooperation because four agents need to move in unison to successfully complete this task and any miscoordination leads to negative rewards.
+In LBF, EMAX significantly improves the performance of QMIX whereas minor improvements can be seen for IDQN and VDN in the common-reward setting~\seehere{fig:emax:lbf_norm}, and significant gains are observed in the mixed-objective setting~\seehere{fig:emax:lbf_ind_norm_returns}.
+Learning curves of individual tasks~\seehere{app:sec:emax:ind_deep_results} show that QMIX, MAVEN, CDS and EMC fail to achieve any rewards in several LBF tasks with particularly sparse rewards.
+A similar trend can be observed in BPUSH where, most notably, VDN-EMAX and QMIX-EMAX learn to solve a BPUSH task in which four agents need to cooperate and no baseline demonstrates any positive rewards (see \Cref{app:fig:emax:bpush_tiny-4ag-easy}).